streamlit/docs/content/get-started/installation/index.md

 ##### Option 2: I prefer a graphical interface

 Install Streamlit using the Anaconda Distribution graphical user interface.
-This is also the best approach if you're on Windows and don't have Python set up.
+This is also the best approach if you're on Windows or don't have Python set up.

 </RefCard>

 <RefCard href="/get-started/installation/community-cloud" size="half">

-##### Option 3: I'd rather use a Cloud-based environment
+##### Option 3: I'd rather use a cloud-based environment

-Use Streamlit Cloud with GitHub Codespaces, so you don't have to go through the trouble of installing Python, setting up an environment, etc.
+Use Streamlit Community Cloud with GitHub Codespaces so you don't have to go through the trouble of installing Python and setting up an environment.

 </RefCard>